 Your landlord isn't responsible for replacing or repairing any of your personal belongings that have been damaged or destroyed by fire.

-You might be able to get help from a local assistance fund to replace items.
+You might be able to get help from a local welfare assistance fund to replace items.

 If you have home contents insurance, contact your insurer to make a claim.

-Your landlord might want you to keep paying rent for your home, even if it's being repaired and you can use only one or two rooms.
+Your landlord might want you to keep paying rent for your home, even if you can't live there temporarily because of the repairs.

-If you rent your home from a housing association or from the council, your landlord should provide temporary accommodation if you have to move out.
+If you rent your home from a housing association or from the council, they should provide temporary accommodation if you have to move out.